Despite sharing common traits, each social media platform has its own voice and audience.

 Here's how to customize messages for particular social media platforms to ensure they resonate with a number of diverse audiences.

-Facebook is still the king of social media.
+Facebook is still the king of social media, if your target market is between the ages of 35 and 60.
 And it's not just for friends and family members to keep up with your life.

 Facebook is a powerful tool for businesses.
+Today, there are around 1 billion Facebook users.
 With such a large following, Facebook offers businesses potential to reach new audiences and better engage with current ones through its array of marketing and advertising tools.

 Add an image to the post that is easy to load on mobile devices.
 Images get more engagement than posts without images.